shuochenbupt365/BUPT-333-DATA/README.md

 ![Image](datasetnighttime.png)

 Dataset can be downloaded [here](https://pan.baidu.com/s/1cB7C7c), or here.
-Total in size = 12.5G.
+Total in size = 2.14G.
+Data was caputred 29frames/s,and the resolution of each frame is 640*480.Each frame has been calibrated, can be directly binocular stereo matching.

 ## Demo

 ![Image](logo.png)

-Demo video for Nighttime Foreground Pedestrian Detection based on Three-dimensional Cube Surface Model can be download [here](https://pan.baidu.com/s/1pLkc80F) or [here](http://v.youku.com/v_show/id_XMzAxODE1MTY2MA==.html?spm=a2hzp.8244740.0.0).
+Demo video for Nighttime Foreground Pedestrian Detection based on Three-dimensional Cube Surface Model can be download [here]() or [here](http://v.youku.com/v_show/id_XMzAxODE1MTY2MA==.html?spm=a2hzp.8244740.0.0).